 If “bots” try to access that information from our site, our technology recognizes them and scrambles e-mail addresses so that they cannot be harvested for black-hat purposes.

-Be assured that the contents of your e-mails will be secured in the strictest confidence.
+Be assured the contents of your e-mails will be held in the strictest confidence.

-Bob Rountree and Bonnie Gross, Florida Rambler Media Inc.
+Bob Rountree and Bonnie Gross, co-publishers, Florida Rambler Media